artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

 > Update 2017-07-08: Due to a Linux kernel [regression](https://bbs.archlinux.org/viewtopic.php?pid=1713763#p1713763), you supposedly now must also install `linux-lts` and then run `sudo grub-mkconfig`.
 I still haven't gotten it working, though.

+> Update 2018-12-26: I've given up on libreswan and networkmanager.
+Here's a [guide](/l2tp-ipsec) for openswan.

 ## Getting Intel Wireless 8260 card to work

 Trying to [activate](https://wiki.archlinux.org/index.php/Wireless_network_configuration) my WiFi card with `ip link set wlp4s0 up` failed with a vague `RTNETLINK answers: Input/output error` message.
 Turns out that version 22 of the Linux kernel's firmware for my particular WiFi card was [problematic](https://bbs.archlinux.org/viewtopic.php?pid=1590387#p1590387).
 You can see what firmware version you're on by running `dmesg | grep 'iwlwifi.*loaded'`.